 Exclusive design excludes real people

 There’s growing recognition that customer-centricity makes commercial sense.
-But many organisations still embrace this idea selectively ("Don’t get distracted by edge cases!").
+But many organisations still embrace this idea selectively.

 Your vulnerable customers are not edge cases

 This is not a black and white issue.
-Vulnerability can be the result of a personal condition or a situational constraint.
+People can find themselves in a vulnerable situation because of a personal condition or a situational constraint.
 It can be permanent or temporary – for example, the effect of bereavement.
-By that definition, we’ll all personally experience it at some time.
+By that definition, we’ll all personally find ourselves in a vulnerable situation at some time.

-The decisions we make when we’re vulnerable can have a profound effect on our relationships, our health and our financial stability.
+The decisions we make when we’re in vulnerable situations can have a profound effect on our relationships, our health and our financial stability.

 Here’s an example.
 Chances are we’ve all felt a degree of buyer’s remorse.
-But for people experiencing mental health difficulties (every year approximately 1 in 4 people in the UK experience a mental health problem), the consequences of impulsive over-spending are far greater – including spiralling debt and regret that exacerbates anxiety and disengagement.
-These problems have worsened as – as an industry – we’ve learned how to design for digital convenience and remove transactional friction.
+But for people experiencing mental health difficulties (and every year approximately 1 in 4 people in the UK do), the consequences of impulsive over-spending are far greater – including spiralling debt and regret that exacerbates anxiety and disengagement.
+These problems have worsened as we’ve learned how to design for digital convenience and remove transactional friction.